sensible-contract/BCP01-Non-Fungible-Token-Composer/README.md

 To run the node , you at least need

 - <a href="https://github.com/sensible-contract/satotx">satotx</a> support
+- Make sure you have the sCrypt(0.6.1) Visual Studio Extension installed.
   Here is a example for config

 ```
 src/config/signer.json